Commemorate the fight for gender equality and honor the power of women with this two-day itinerary.

 Afternoon

 Make your way to the Smithsonian National Museum of American History, where you can visit the American Democracy: A Great Leap of Faith exhibit, which features Susan B. Anthony’s red shawl, suffrage buttons, the table on which Elizabeth Stanton drafted the Declaration of Sentiments for the famous Seneca Falls Convention and a women’s suffrage wagon.
-There’s also Creating Icons: How We Remember Woman Suffrage, which covers the fight for women’s rights from the early days of the suffrage movement to the present.
 Gaze upon the Star-Spangled Banner, crafted by Mary Pickersgill, her 13-year-old daughter Caroline, nieces Eliza Young (13) and Margaret Young (15) and a 13-year-old Black indentured servant, Grace Wisher.
-Last but not least, check out Girlhood (It’s Complicated), an exhibit that covers the evolution of girlhood, from fashion to wellness to work and education.
+Picturing Women Inventors celebrates women inventors who have been overlooked or undervalued in U.S. society.
+The exhibit highlights the accomplishments, challenges and motivations of some of the most important inventors of the 20th and 21st centuries.
+Visitors can marvel at wall murals (with text in English and Spanish) and at the inspiration of these brilliant creators.
+You’ll find, among others, Grace Murray Hopper who wrote code for the Mark I electromechanical computer, and Alexis Lewis who invented a rescue travois for Somalian families fleeing famine.

 Evening